Assyrians: Language

-The Neo-Aramaic languages, which are in the Semitic branch of the Afroasiatic language family, ultimately descend from Late Old Eastern Aramaic, the lingua franca in the later phase of the Neo-Assyrian Empire, which displaced the East Semitic Assyrian dialect of Akkadian and Sumerian.
-After being conquered by the Assyrians, many people, including the Arameans, were deported to the Assyrian heartland and elsewhere.
-Due to the large number of Aramaic-speaking people, the Aramaization of Assyria began.
-The relationship between the Arameans and Assyrians grew stronger, with Aramean scribes working alongside Assyrian ones.

-By around 700 BCE, the Aramaic script began replacing cuneiform in the Assyrian Empire for administrative and diplomatic purposes, though cuneiform continued for royal and religious texts.
-Aramaic was the language of commerce, trade, and communication and became the vernacular language of Assyria in classical antiquity.
-By the 1st century AD, Akkadian was extinct, although its influence on contemporary Eastern Neo-Aramaic languages spoken by Assyrians is significant and some loaned vocabulary still survives in these languages to this day.

 To the native speaker, the language is usually called Surayt, Soureth, Suret or a similar regional variant.
 A wide variety of dialects exist, mainly Suret, and Surayt.
-All are classified as Neo-Aramaic languages and are usually written using Syriac script, a derivative of the ancient Aramaic script.
-Jewish varieties such as Lishanid Noshan, Lishán Didán and Lishana Deni, written in the Hebrew script, are spoken by Assyrian Jews.
+These dialects are usually written using Syriac script, a derivative of the ancient Aramaic script.
 There is a considerable amount of mutual intelligibility between Suret dialects.
 Therefore, these "languages" would generally be considered to be dialects rather than separate languages.
-The Jewish Aramaic languages of Lishan Didan and Lishanid Noshan share a partial intelligibility with these varieties.
+The Jewish Aramaic languages of Lishan Didan and Lishanid Noshan share intelligibility with these varieties, and Assyrian Jews in Israel have founded The Committee for the Revival of Aramit-Ashurit Language.
 The mutual intelligibility between Suret and Surayt/Turoyo is, depending on the dialect, limited to partial, and may be asymmetrical.

-Being stateless, Assyrians are typically multilingual, speaking both their native language and learning those of the societies they reside in.
-While many Assyrians have fled from their traditional homeland recently, a substantial number still reside in Arabic-speaking countries speaking Arabic alongside the Neo-Aramaic languages and is also spoken by many Assyrians in the diaspora.
-The most commonly spoken languages by Assyrians in the diaspora are English, German and Swedish.
+The Assyrian language is classified as definitely endangered by UNESCO.
+Being stateless, speakers are typically multilingual, knowing both their native language and those of the societies they reside in.
+Although many Assyrians have left their homeland, the ones residing in Arab countries speak Arabic alongside their native tongue, and may bring their Arabic language to the diaspora.
+The most commonly spoken languages by Assyrians in the diaspora include English, German and Swedish.
 Historically many Assyrians also spoke Turkish, Armenian, Azeri, Kurdish, and Persian and a smaller number of Assyrians that remain in Iran, Turkey (Istanbul and Tur Abdin) and Armenia still do today.

-Many loanwords from the aforementioned languages exist in the Neo-Aramaic languages, with the Iranian languages and Turkish being the greatest influences overall.
-Only Turkey is reported to be experiencing a population increase of Assyrians in the four countries constituting their historical homeland, largely consisting of Assyrian refugees from Syria and a smaller number of Assyrians returning from the diaspora in Europe.
+The Neo-Aramaic languages spoken by Assyrians, including Suret and Turoyo, descend from Late Old Eastern Aramaic, which served as a lingua franca during the later phase of the Neo-Assyrian Empire.
+Ancient Assyrians originally spoke the East Semitic Akkadian language but gradually adopted Aramaic, which eventually replaced Akkadian and Sumerian in administration and everyday use.
+Aramaic, the language of the Arameans, remained the lingua franca of West Asia for centuries and influenced languages such as Hebrew, Sanna, Arabic, Mongolian, and Uighur.
+Both Aramaic and its Neo-Aramaic dialects are among the oldest continuously spoken and written languages in the Middle East, with a history spanning over 3,000 years.
+It was also spoken by Jesus of Nazareth, and Assyrians heard their language in the 2004 film The Passion of the Christ.